freigeist-m/monero-multisig-gui/README.md

 ### 3) Bundle for Distribution

-From the repository root, run the bundling script:
+From the repository root, run the bundling scriptfrom the MSYS2 MinGW x64 shell:

 ```bash
 cd scripts